Virgin Gorda

-Virgin Gorda (/'v3rdZ@n 'gOrd@/) is the third-largest island (after Tortola and Anegada) and second-most populous of the British Virgin Islands (BVI).
+Virgin Gorda (/'v3rdZ@n 'gOrd@/) is the third-largest (after Tortola and Anegada) and second-most populous island of the British Virgin Islands (BVI).

 Geography

-Located at about 18 degrees, 48 minutes North, and 64 degrees, 30 minutes West, it covers an area of about 8 sqmi.
+Located at about 18 degrees, 30 minutes North, and 64 degrees, 30 minutes West, it covers an area of about 8 sqmi.

 The main commercial and residential area is Spanish Town on the southwestern part of the island.

-An unusual geologic formation known as "the Baths" located on the southern end of the island makes Virgin Gorda one of the BVI's major tourist destinations.
+An unusual geologic formation known as "The Baths", located on the southern end of the island, makes Virgin Gorda one of the BVI's major tourist destinations.
 At the Baths, in spite of evidence of the island's largely volcanic origins, huge granite boulders lie in piles on the beach, forming scenic grottoes that are open to the sea.
-Granite is an intrusive igneous rock, thus not volcanic.
-It did form from magma, however, at great depth.
-Granite becomes exposed at the Earth's surface only after geologic ages of erosion removes the overburden.
-At the surface, weathering has broken the granite into large boulders and rounded their surfaces.
+Although formed from magma deep underground, granite is an intrusive rock rather than volcanic.
+It becomes visible at the Earth's surface only after long-term erosion removes the overlying material.
+Once exposed, weathering breaks the granite into large boulders and rounds their surfaces over time.
 North of the Baths is the Virgin Gorda Yacht Harbor, formerly owned by Little Dix Bay.
 The most notable ruin on Virgin Gorda is the old Copper Mine.

 One of the great harbors of the world, North Sound, and historically Gorda Sound, lies at the northeast end of the island.
 It is bordered by four islands and connecting reef systems that keep the sound calm, creating one of the world's great watersports meccas, with over 3000 acres of protected waters.
 At the eastern end of the sound is the premier anchorage, in the lee of Biras Hill (elevation 435 ft).
 The village, resort, and marina at this point (Jon'O'Point) is called the Bitter End Yacht Club, and runs for about a mile of coastline.

+Historically, North Sound served as a strategic anchorage for the Elizabethan privateer fleet.
+Sir John Hawkins visited the island in the 1560s with a young Francis Drake aboard, and Drake later anchored in the sound in 1585 prior to his raid on Santo Domingo.
+He returned for his final voyage in 1595.